Pride and Prejudice (1995 TV series): Filming

-Director of photography John Kenway used Super 16mm film, which has a slightly smaller widescreen aspect ratio than 16:9, but the series was originally broadcast 4:3 pan and scan.
+Director of photography John Kenway used Super 16mm film, which has a 5:3 widescreen aspect ratio, slightly narrower than 16:9.
+The series was originally broadcast 4:3 pan and scan.
+Later 16:9 versions were made with 6 percent vertical cropping.

 The budget of about £1 million per episode (totalling US$9.6 million) allowed 20 shooting weeks of five days to film six 55-minute episodes.
 Production aimed for 10.5-hour shooting days plus time for costume and make-up.
 Two weeks before filming began, about 70 of the cast and crew gathered for the script read-through, followed by rehearsals, lessons for dancing, horse-riding, fencing, and other skills that needed to be ready ahead of the actual filming.
 Filming took place between June 1994 and 1 November 1994 to reflect the changing seasons in the plot, followed by post-production until mid-May 1995.
 Scenes in the same place were grouped in the filming schedule.

 Twenty-four locations, most of them owned by the National Trust, and eight studio sets were used for filming.
 Reflecting the wealth differences between the main characters, the filming location for Longbourn showed the comfortable family house of the Bennet family, whereas Darcy's Pemberley needed to look like the "most beautiful place", showing good taste and the history of the aristocracy.

 The first location that the producers agreed on was Lacock in Wiltshire to represent the village of Meryton.
 Luckington Court nearby served as the interior and exterior of Longbourn.
 Lyme Hall in Cheshire was chosen as Pemberley but management problems forced production to film Pemberley's interiors at Sudbury Hall in Sudbury, Derbyshire.

 The producers found Belton House in Grantham, Lincolnshire the best match for Rosings, Lady Catherine de Bourgh's estate, which needed to appear "over-the-top" to reflect her disagreeableness.
 Old Rectory at Teigh in Rutland was chosen as Hunsford parsonage, Mr. Collins's home.
 Edgcote House in south-west Northamptonshire served as the interior and exterior of Bingley's Netherfield, along with Brocket Hall in Welwyn Garden City, Hertfordshire as the Netherfield ballroom.
 The London streets were filmed in Lord Leycester Hospital in Warwick, Warwickshire.
 Wickham's and Georgiana's planned elopement in Ramsgate was filmed in the English seaside resort Weston-super-Mare in Somerset.
 Wickham's wedding takes place in St Paul's in Deptford, London.